dginhoux/ansible_role.ginhouxnet.iptables/README.md

 ## DESCRIPTION

-This ansible role configure iptables.<br />
+This ansible role configure iptables for both iv4 and ipv6 stacks.<br />
 It also save rules to ensure rules are applied at machine startup.
 <br /><br />
 A special feature is added on save function.
-It permet to remove line with content not necessary to be persistent, like docker rules (variable iptables_conf_remove_pattern), is removed with a lineinfile module.
+It used for remove line with content not necessary to be persistent, like docker rules (variable iptables_conf_remove_pattern), is removed with a lineinfile module.